Have you ever heard of the practice of discing a field?

 It is often the preferred farm measure to manage residue from the previous crop like soybean or cornstalks.

-This method chops and incorporates the crop residue into the soil, which promotes rapid decay of plant material.
+This method chops and incorporates the crop residue into the soil, which promotes the rapid decay of plant material.

 When this happens, the soil is ultimately easier to manage as a perfect ratio of agricultural lime and soil is created with reduced acid saturation in the topsoil layer.